-🔷 Since joining the Company, he has mainly engaged in manufacturing and industrial research.
+Since joining the Company, he has mainly engaged in manufacturing and industrial research.
 In addition to them, he was responsible for business development, business planning, and safety/environment/hygiene-related operations at each plant after his appointment as an Executive Officer.
-He was in charge of the Energy & Functional Materials Sector since 2016 and is currently in charge of Research Planning and Coordination, Digital and Data Science Innovation, Process & Production Technology & Safety Planning, Responsible Care, and corporate research facilities as a Director & Executive Vice President.
+He was in charge of the Energy & Functional Materials Sector as Senior Managing Executive Officer since 2016 and is currently in charge of Research Planning and Coordination, Digital and Data Science Innovation, Process & Production Technology & Safety Planning, Engineering, Responsible Care, and corporate research facilities as a Director & Executive Vice President.